 A toxic work environment results from various factors, including systemic problems and aggressive behavior on the part of your employer and coworkers.

-Common causes of toxic workplace
+Common causes of toxic office environment

 Toxicity in the workplace can be caused by poor management.
 This can include things like unrealistic expectations and a lack of communication.